What is Stormwater Management?

 The purpose of this page is to help foster public awareness regarding the City of Scranton ’s implementation of the Municipal Separate Storm Sewer System (MS4) as part of the Federal Phase II Stormwater Management Program.
 The City of Scranton is located within the Lackawanna River watershed, that is to say, all stormwater in the City of Scranton drains to the Lackawanna River.
 The Lackawanna is the largest tributary to the North Branch of the Susquehanna River in Northeastern Pennsylvania.
 The Susquehanna River flows into the Chesapeake Bay, which means that water quality conditions of the Lackawanna River directly affect the Chesapeake Bay’s environment.
 See Scranton’s Chesapeake Bay Pollutant Reduction Plan for more information.

-New federal stormwater management regulations require that the City of Scranton, and other urbanized areas across Pennsylvania, apply for and maintain a National Pollutant Discharge Elimination System (NPDES) permit to discharge stormwater from the City’s Municipal Separate Storm Sewer System (MS4).
+Federal stormwater management regulations require that the City of Scranton, and other urbanized areas across Pennsylvania, apply for and maintain a National Pollutant Discharge Elimination System (NPDES) permit to discharge stormwater from the City’s Municipal Separate Storm Sewer System (MS4).
 The Pennsylvania Department of Environmental Protection (DEP) oversees the implementation and administration of these federal regulations.
 For more information, visit their website here.

 1. Public Education

-Distribute storm water pamphlets to all target audiences, run storm water ads in the newspaper, distribute educational materials to schools, community organizations, and businesses.
-Outreach regarding storm water management in the City of Scranton has been begun by a partnership of the Scranton Sewer Authority and the Lackawanna River Corridor Association with their:
+- Distribute storm water pamphlets to all target audiences, run storm water ads in the newspaper, and distribute educational materials to schools, community organizations, and businesses.

 A series of booklets and information pamphlets are available on storm water management for homeowners in Scranton and Dunmore.
 Information covers downspout disconnection, rain barrels, rain gardens and storm water soakage trenches.
 Also a Lackawanna River Citizens Water Quality handbook is available that provides information on ways to reduce and eliminate water pollution sources around the home.
 These documents are available in a printed version on request.
 Informational meetings will